code-charity/most_needed/README.md

 <a href="https://docs.google.com/spreadsheets/d/1mqKx8MIr6G2B-7nlYZ7NH9_RbyHCkQ9gTwY_m-WqmcA/edit?gid=0#gid=0"> <img src="https://github.com/user-attachments/assets/6306223d-35f8-40ce-aa6a-70622c2d7939"></a>
 Another example for _potentially_ high impact:  Unicode.org uniformly defined 1,000s of emojis & pictograms, which are global language now.
 (With little grammar (color, gender), which could advance.) - There also are sets of 10,000s - specifically to aid disablities or illiteracy.
 And the largest one is commercially restricted.
 Why aren't they unified? - Should this lead to my / your / our next project? <a href="https://github.com/mulberrysymbols/mulberry-symbols/issues/71"> mulberry-symbols#71 </a>

-### "Second thoughts"
+### Second thoughts

-"Societal progress should be as fast as technical progress or ahead" How?

 Can we further world work and maximize good purpose, but serve good purpose only?
 How to rule out adverse effects?
+If successful, how to personally ensure our drive is and stays helping people?
+Can we stay humble if we successfully maximize efficency of good impact?

+"Societal progress should be as fast as technical progress or ahead" - How?
 How to rule out supporting centralization, hype, hubris or decadence?

-If successfull, how to personally ensure our drive is and stays helping people?
-Can we stay humble if we successfully maximize efficency of good impact?

 How to assess Wikipedia's total impacts? - It reduced the separation of languages and sowed foundational AI knowledge.

 ---
 ---